meinkea/Python-with-Mac/README.md

 Evolving from IPython, it is an open-source web application that expands apon the whole notebooks idea.
 "create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more."
 It's writen in python, but supports over 40 languages now.

-It reminds me of mathmatica, take a looksy
+It reminds me of mathmatica, take a looksy,

   Official site: http://jupyter.org/